 There were two runner-ups.
 The first one, by Sony Ramany, shows a Primary School of the Dagair Government, in Dhaka, Bangladesh.
 With scarcity of drainage facilities, areas get flooded with little rain.
 The situation worsens as rainwater gets logged for days, mainly between April and September, making it difficult for school goers and locals to move from one place to another.
 With huge amounts of corruption, the proposed 8 feet-width drains are constructed with only 2 feet-width, making the drains overflow minutes after a heavy shower of rain pours down.

-In the Best Smartphone Photo Category, Delepiere was classified in general – the winning award was to Simone Klawitter who pictured the harsh water reality from the Afar Region, Ethiopia.
+In the Best Smartphone Photo Category, Delepiere was classified in general – the winning award went to Simone Klawitter who pictured the harsh water reality from the Afar Region, Ethiopia.
 In her image, a woman pays her family’s water bill in a remote small town where water is provided and metered by a local utility.
 The picture was taken during a field survey on behalf of UNICEF, the United Nations International Children's Fund, which aims to review and analyze alternative O&M options for rural and peri-urban water supply in Ethiopia in 2017.

 See other images in this link.